aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

               # limit: Limit to n eligible paths.
               send: <str; "any" | "backup" | "ecmp" | "limit" | "disabled">

-              # Amount of ECMP paths to send. `send` must be set to `ecmp` for this settings.
+              # Amount of ECMP paths to send. `send` must be set to `ecmp` for this setting.
 If this key-value pair is not set, it will send all paths in best ECMP group.
               send_ecmp_limit: <int; 2-64>

               # Number of paths to send through bgp updates. `send` must be set to `limit` for this setting.